uconneeb/classicworks/index.md

 ## Spring 2022

 This semester we are reading classic works in evolutionary biology and systematics.
-We are meeting this semester on **Mondays at 12:20-1:10** (online, at least initially).
+We are meeting this semester on **Mondays at 12:20-1:10.**

 If you need a **permission number** for this course, or to be added to the **mailing list**, or to obtain the **password** for accessing papers linked to this page, contact [Kurt Schwenk](mailto:kurt.schwenk@uconn.edu).